 Undergraduate students must maintain a minimum cumulative grade-point average of 2.0. and graduate students must maintain a minimum grade-point average of 3.0.
-If a student's GPA falls below the required minimum, he or she will receive an academic warning and will be allowed one semester in which to raise the GPA to the required minimum; any such student who does not raise his or her GPA to the required minimum in one semester will be dismissed from the program.
-If it is mathematically impossible for the student's GPA to reach the required minimum in one semester, he or she will be dismissed from the program without warning.
+If a student's GPA falls below the required minimum, they are placed on academic probation and allowed one semester in which to raise the GPA to the required minimum; any such student who does not raise their GPA to the required minimum in one semester will be dismissed from the program.
+If it is mathematically impossible for the student's GPA to reach the required minimum in one semester, they are dismissed from the program without a probationary period.

 A student who receives a grade of F is subject to dismissal from the program.
-If the student wishes to remain enrolled, he or she must present cause for consideration by the Program Director and to the Dean as to why continued study should be permitted.
-A student who receives a grade of F, if permitted to remain in the program, must repeat the course in which the failing grade was received and achieve a passing grade as well as maintain the minimum required GPA; however, once a grade of F has been received it remains a part of the student's permanent record and is calculated into the grade-point average.
+If the student wishes to remain enrolled, they must present cause for consideration by the Program Director and to the Dean as to why continued study should be permitted.
+A student who receives a grade of F, if permitted to remain in the program, must repeat the course in which the failing grade was received and achieve a passing grade as well as maintain the minimum required GPA.
+Once a grade of F has been received it remains a part of the student's permanent record and is calculated into the grade-point average.
 Students may be granted permission to repeat a failed course only one time.
-Failure to receive permission to remain in the program and retake the failed course or achieve a passing grade after having been permitted to repeat a failed course will result in dismissal from the program.
+Failure to receive permission to remain in the program and retake the failed course or to achieve a passing grade after having been permitted to repeat a failed course will result in dismissal from the program.